 - JMIR Publications offers "portable peer-review" (also called cascading peer-review), meaning that manuscripts and their peer-reviews can be transferred to other journals by the same publisher without going through a new submission and peer-review process

-- this is beneficial for the author if an article has been rejected by a specific editor/journal on grounds of journal scope or subjective importance, or the decision has been "revise with major revisions" with the author not being able/ready/willing to address major issues, or if the editor has indicated that the paper is not strong enough for a high-impact journal but is in principle publishable.
-In many cases, the paper may then be reframed (e.g. as research protocol or methods paper) and may still be suitable for a specialty journal.
-By using the manuscript transfer function, authors save time as they don't not have to go through a new submission process at another publisher and may not need to undergo a new peer review process (this is determined at the editor's discretion).
+- This is beneficial for the author if an article has been rejected by a specific editor/journal on the grounds of journal scope or subjective importance, if the editorial decision is "revise with major revisions," and the author is not able/ready/willing to address major issues, or if the editor has indicated that the paper is not strong enough for a high-impact journal but is in principle publishable.
+In many cases, the paper may be reframed (e.g., as a research protocol or methods paper) and may still be suitable for a specialty journal.
+By using the manuscript transfer function, authors save time as they don't have to go through a new submission process at another publisher and may not need to undergo a new peer review process (this is determined at the editor's discretion).

-- The academic handling editor may or may not remain on the paper as editor, depending on the policies of the referring/target journal, and preference of the specific editor and author.
-Authors are welcome to request a new editor if they feel the paper has been mishandled (As an author, how do I request an editor change or appeal a decision?), however, no new reviewers will be assigned if the review process is complete (which is the whole point of portable reviews).
+- The academic handling editor may or may not remain on the paper as editor, depending on the policies of the referring/target journal and the preference of the specific editor and author.
+Authors are welcome to request a new editor if they feel the paper has been mishandled (As an author, how do I request an editor change or appeal a decision?); however, in most cases, no new reviewers will be assigned if the review process is complete (which is the whole point of portable reviews).

-- a transfer is also possible after acceptance (but only before the APF is paid).
-In the acceptance email, the editor will sometimes specify that the paper is better suited for a different journal.
-This means the paper is still acceptable for the current journal, but the editor would prefer a manuscript transfer (often to a lower-priced journal).
+- A transfer is also possible after acceptance (but only before the APF is paid).
+In the acceptance email, the editor may indicate that the paper is better suited for a different journal.
+This means the paper is still acceptable for the current journal, but the editor would prefer a manuscript transfer (often to a journal with a lower APF).
 In this case, authors are asked to request a transfer before making the APF payment.

-- You can suggest a transfer even during peer-review to speed up the decision-making process.
-A long peer-review / editorial decision time is often a sign that the paper is not strong enough or not suitable for the journal it was submitted to.
+- Authors can suggest a transfer during peer review to speed up the decision-making process.
+A long peer-review / editorial decision time is often a sign that the paper is not strong enough or unsuitable for the journal to which it was submitted.
 See Where (in which journals) should I publish what, and what should be my research and publication strategy to maximize impact and dissemination of my ehealth/mhealth/digital medicine research?

-- Send a message to the editor handling your manuscript using the manuscript management system, see I would like to send a message to the editor about my paper (already submitted).
-This can be done when you submit a revision, or at any other time
+- Please send a message to the Managing Editor using the manuscript management system (see I would like to send a message to the editor about my paper (already submitted)).
+This can be done when you submit a revision or at any other time during the editorial process.

-- If you do not see the manuscript transfer executed within 3 business days, please send an email (=file a ticket) to email@example.com
+If you do not receive a timely response to your manuscript transfer request, please send an email (file a ticket) to firstname.lastname@example.org.

-Note that unless the author explicitly opts out of an automatic transfer, the editor/managing editor may automatically transfer a manuscript to a new journal if he/she feels that the paper is unsuitable or not strong enough for the journal it was submitted to.
+Note that unless the author explicitly opts out of an automatic transfer, the editor/managing editor may automatically transfer a manuscript to a new journal if they feel that the paper is unsuitable or not strong enough for the journal to which it was submitted.